three female college students talking and laughing

 The Arizona City/County Management Association (ACMA) awards two annual scholarships to graduate students in Arizona who aspire to a career in local government management.

-The Arizona Government Finance Offices Association (GFOAz) offers an anual scholarship and summer internship for students interested in a career in local givernment finance.
+The Arizona Government Finance Officers Association (GFOAz) offers an annual scholarship and summer internship for students interested in a career in local government finance.
 Read more.

 What about the Public Service Loan Forgiveness?